drhsqlite/fossil-mirror/www/mirrortogithub.md

      changes will not be reabsorbed by Fossil.
 There are technical problems that make a two-way mirror all but impossible.

+     This also means that you cannot accept pull requests on GitHub.

-  *  The "fossil git export" command creates subprocesses that run "git" commands.
-So you must have Git installed on your machine for any of this to work.
+  *  The "`fossil git export`" command creates subprocesses that run "`git`" commands, so you must have Git installed on your machine for any of this to work.

   *  The Git repository will have an extra unmanaged top-level directory named "`.mirror_state`" that contains one or more files.
-Those files are used to store the intermediate state of the translation so that subsequent invocations of "fossil git export" will know where you left of last time and what new content needs to be moved over into Git.
+Those files are used to store the intermediate state of the translation so that subsequent invocations of "`fossil git export`" will know where you left off the last time and what new content needs to be moved over into Git.
 Be careful not to mess with the `.mirror_state` directory or any of its contents.
-Do not manages those files.
+Do not put those files under Git management.
 Do not edit or delete them.

   *  Only check-ins and simple tags are translated to Git.
 Git does not support wiki or tickets or unversioned content or any of the other